AChemGuy/smi2qm/README.md

 ## In progress: statistics of MongoDB data with numpy
 See smi2qm/npstats.py

-#### This program will be used to analyse drug-protein interaction free energies in the generated database as well as statistical measurements.

 Use ```--entrypoint ["conda", "run", "-n", "smi2qm", "python", "/smi2qm/smi2qm/npstats.py"]``` in ```docker run```